Help for your most common tax questions

 When will I get my Vanguard tax forms?

-You can expect your forms starting in late January for mutual fund accounts and late February for brokerage accounts.
+Tax forms for mutual fund accounts have mailed and are available online.
+You can expect to get your brokerage account tax forms starting in late February.
 Please visit our Tax-filing information page to learn when specific tax forms will be ready.

 If you've added tax forms to your Vanguard e-service package, you won't receive paper copies.
 Instead, we'll send you an email as soon as the forms are available online in your secure Tax center.